johnsciutto/Mobile-First-HTML-SCSS/CHECKLIST.md

 4. [ ] (Optional) Translate the previous sketch to a drawing program.
 5. [ ] Identify the individual components of the site.
 Add individual files for them on the sass/components folder.
+6. [ ] Package.json: Add the appropiate name, author and description.
-6. [x] Choose a CSS Pre-Processor.
+7. [x] Choose a CSS Pre-Processor.
-7. [ ] Choose a color pallette for your site (Primary, secondary, and tertiary colors).
+8. [ ] Choose a color pallette for your site (Primary, secondary, and tertiary colors).
     1. [ ] Choose a primary color.
     2. [ ] Choose a secondary and tertiary color using [this website](https://www.canva.com/colors/color-wheel/)
     3. [ ] Add them to the CSS variables.
-8. [ ] Choose a font-family for your site (for the Body, and a different one for the titles).
+9. [ ] Choose a font-family for your site (for the Body, and a different one for the titles).
-9. [x] Choose a Mobile-First or Desktop-First approach (This template is for a Mobile-First approach).
+10. [x] Choose a Mobile-First or Desktop-First approach (This template is for a Mobile-First approach).
-10. [x] Create an organized file-structure.
+11. [x] Create an organized file-structure.

 ## HTML